npfernandes/ensemblify/docs/source/cli_workflow.md

 ## 3. Analyze your generated ensemble

 After creating your trajectory, you can use it to create an interactive analysis dashboard with different plots and figures which will aid you in the structural analysis of your protein using your created ensemble.
-To do this, specify the location of your **trajectory** and **topology** files and the output directory where you want to store your interactive dashboard and the figures and data used in its creation.
+To do this, specify the location of your **trajectory** and **topology** files and the output directory where you want to store your interactive dashboard, the individual figures, and the data used in its creation.

 1. Assuming the current working directory is the previously created 'Hst5' directory: